mpritzkoleit/pygent/README.md

 The goal of the thesis is to investigate the state-of-the-art in reinforcement learning for continuous control of nonlinear dynamic systems

 As a reference method, I implemented iLQR, a trajectory optimization algorithm referenced in many RL papers, to solve such problems in a model based fashion.

+Installation:

+  clone or download the package

+  run: python setup.py install

+For now please have a look at the 'examples' folder.